-The main issue: dash cams can lead to a culture of mistrust.
+Dash cams can lead to a culture of mistrust.
 The best drivers are diligent and engaged, which is precisely why they may resent the idea of being watched.
 They prefer to be given the autonomy to complete their jobs and the trust to do it the right way.
 Dash cams can even have the opposite of their intended effect, leading to a driver who feels constantly monitored becoming disengaged.
-Does it make sense for a company to risk losing its best employees or degrading their performance in order to keep tabs on the others?

 Although it might seem that monitoring drivers would promote a safer driving environment, dash cams can’t always prevent crashes.
 The technology is more reactive than proactive.
 Captured video helps managers address behaviors right after poor driving behavior occurs (in the case of real time monitoring) or after an incident occurs.

 Even behaviors that dash cams are designed to address remain unaffected by their presence.
 Dangerous driving behaviors, such as hand held cell phone use, aren’t necessarily curbed by dash cams.
 Instead, cams create a chain of video evidence after the fact in the event of an accident and provide material for supplemental driver coaching.